department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/survivor-and-dependent-benefits/compensation.md

 ### How do I get compensation?

 You’ll need to fill out an application for benefits.
+The application you fill out will depend on who is applying for compensation benefits.

-### If you're a surviving spouse or child
+### If you're a surviving spouse or child,

 Fill out an Application for DIC, Death Pension, and/or Accrued Benefits (VA Form 21P-534EZ). <br>

 [Download VA Form 21P-534EZ](https://www.vba.va.gov/pubs/forms/VBA-21P-534EZ-ARE.pdf).

-### If you're a surviving parent
+### If you're a surviving parent,

 Fill out an Application for Dependency and Indemnity Compensation by Parent(s) (VA Form 21-535). <br>